-For instance, if you were born on or before 5 May 1953 (and meet other qualifying criteria throughout the week specified on gov.co.uk), you’re eligible for a winter fuel payment of up to £300.
+For instance, if you were born on or before 5 August 1953 (and meet other qualifying criteria throughout the week specified on gov.uk), you’re eligible for a winter fuel payment of up to £300.

 If you get certain benefits, for instance, state pension, pension credit or jobseeker’s allowance, you will usually get it automatically – otherwise you may have to claim.

-What’s more, the Government, energy suppliers and local authorities all provide grants to help you implement energy saving measures such as free cavity wall and loft insulation.
-The best place to start is the Government's Energy Saving Trust (0300 123 1234).
+What’s more, energy suppliers and local authorities may provide grants to help you implement energy-saving measures such as cavity wall and loft insulation if you receive certain benefits.
+Contact your local council and energy supplier for more details.

 Energy wasting habits around the home

 Dine out with discounts